27 January 2022

 Article written by Sergiusz Sonnenfeld

 What do you think of when you hear the word “automation”?
-Charlie Chaplin’s silent film comedy “Modern Times”, the great Ford T series launched in 1910, George Orwell’s science fiction or maybe Amazon’s connected warehouses?
+Charlie Chaplin’s silent film comedy “Modern Times”?
+The great Ford T series launched in 1910?
+George Orwell’s science fiction or maybe Amazon’s connected warehouses?

 As you can see, the primary goal of automation is to improve our industrial performance, while freeing up time for our operators so that they can focus on more interesting and complex tasks.
 So, drudgery is reduced or even eliminated in some manual operations.